qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 ---

 When we have written a failing test, we try to make it work in the simplest possible way - _do the simplest thing that could possibly work_.
-Cheating and faking are allowed.
+We prefer baby steps, so at each step we understand precisely what we are doing, even if we have not solved the whole problem yet.Cheating and faking are allowed.

 We act stupid in implementation.
 With 'stupid' we mean keeping it very simple